 On 28 March 2006, Musa Saidykhan, Editor-In Chief of The Independent newspaper, was arrested and detained by Gambian police.
-Saidykhan was taken to the National Intelligence Agency (NIA), along with the Newspaper's managing director Madi Ceesay and other staff members simultaneously arrested.
+Saidykhan was taken to the State Intelligence Services (formerly known as the National Intelligence Agency (NIA), along with the newspaper's managing director Madi Ceesay and other staff members simultaneously arrested.

 During his detention, Musa was subjected to cruel, inhumane and degrading treatment, including the use of torture to the point of unconsciousness, which left him severely scarred on his back, legs and arms, and his right hand broken in three places.
 Musa was held incommunicado – his family and friends all denied access – with no formal charges ever being laid.